-16 Cal.
+&lt;sup>15 Cal.
 Pub.
 Util.
-Code § 399.13(a)(6)(C) ("Consistent with the goal of increasing California's reliance on eligible renewable energy resources, the renewable energy procurement plan shall include all of the following: A bid solicitation setting forth the need for eligible renewable energy resources of each deliverability characteristic, required online dates, and locational preferences, if any.").

-employment growth associated with the construction and operation of eligible renewable energy resources."17 More specifically, to the extent SDCP procures new RPS resources in solicitations where qualitative factors are considered, SDCP will include a qualitative assessment of the extent to which proposed project development activities will support this goal.
+Code § 399.13(a)(6)(C) ("Consistent with the goal of increasing California's reliance on eligible renewable energy resources, the renewable energy procurement plan shall include all of the following: A bid solicitation setting forth the need for eligible renewable energy resources of each resources."
+More specifically, to the extent SDCP procures new RPS resources in solicitations where qualitative factors are considered, SDCP will include a qualitative assessment of the extent to which proposed project development activities will support this goal.
 Such determinations will be based on information provided by the prospective supplier and SDCP's independent assessment of such information.
 When SDCP procures RPS resources, it will require bidders to submit information on projected California employment growth during construction and operation.
 This data will include the expected number of hires, duration of hire, and an indication of whether the bidder has entered into Project Labor Agreements or Maintenance Labor Agreements in California for the proposed project.

-Pursuant to Public Utilities Code section 366.2(m), Community Choice Aggregators like SDCP are required to annually submit a report to the CPUC which provides a (1) detailed and verifiable plan for increasing procurement from small, local, and diverse business enterprises; and (2) a report regarding its procurement from women, minority, disabled veteran, and LGBT business enterprises.18 In pursuing these efforts, SDCP is building its Supplier Diversity program which aims to support, to the extent applicable by law, the principles of the CPUC's General Order (GO) 156 by increasing the number of diverse suppliers, including power providers, to SDCP.19
+Pursuant to Public Utilities Code section 366.2(m), Community Choice Aggregators like SDCP are required to annually submit a report to the CPUC, which provides a (1) detailed and verifiable plan for increasing procurement from small, local, and diverse business enterprises; and (2) a report regarding its procurement from women, minority, disabled veteran, and LGBT business enterprises.
+On March 1, 2023, SDCP submitted its Supplier Diversity 2022 Annual Report and 2023 Annual Plan to the Commission in compliance with SB 255 and CPUC General Order (GO) 156.
+As outlined in its most recent report and plan, SDCP continues to build its Supplier Diversity program which aims to support, to the extent applicable by law, the principles of the CPUC GO 156 by increasing the number of diverse suppliers, including power providers, to SDCP.
+SDCP maintains a dedicated webpage to promote its Supplier Diversity program,